nkolev92/DependencyVisualizer/README.md

 ![DependencyGraphExample](resources/DependencyGraphExample.jpg)
 - The light blude node represents project and its version.
 - The white node represents package and the resolved version.
-- The numbers on the arrows represents the required [version range](https://learn.microsoft.com/en-us/nuget/concepts/package-versioning#version-ranges).
+- The number on the arrow represents the required [version range](https://learn.microsoft.com/en-us/nuget/concepts/package-versioning#version-ranges).

 ## How to use
 ### Preparation